Protosticta ponmudiensis

 Protosticta ponmudiensis, Travancore reedtail, is a damselfly species in the family Platystictidae.
 It is endemic to southern Western Ghats in India.
 It is named after the type locality (Ponmudi), a hill station near Thiruvananthapuram, Kerala, where the species was discovered.
+It was first found by a zoologist and photographer named Sharin.

 The genus Protosticta has eleven species reported from the India, of which nine are known from Western Ghats.